varigence/docs/bimlflex/technology-adf/project-batch-structure-in-adf.md

 ---
 # Projects and Batch structures for ADF

-The BimlFlex [Batch](xref:bimlflex-app-reference-documentation-Batches) and [Project](xref:bimlflex-app-reference-documentation-Projects) configuration in the [BImlFlex App](xref:metadata-editors-overview) define the way how data logistics are organized.
+The BimlFlex [Batch](xref:bimlflex-app-reference-documentation-Batches) and [Project](xref:bimlflex-app-reference-documentation-Projects) configuration in the [BimlFlex App](xref:metadata-editors-overview) define the way how data logistics are organized.

 In BimlFlex, a Batch definition ultimately governs which data logistics processes are executed in the same group or container.
 A Batch can belong to more than one Project, and Projects themselves can be configured as a hierarchy (using the Parent Project concept).

 The Project property [Integration Template](xref:bimlflex-concepts-integration-template) directs the technical delivery; how data transformation code will be generated, and for what target platform.

+This page intends to provide an overview of the concepts at play when building and deploying BimlFlex-generated ADF components, and explain why they appear in ADF the way they do.

 ## ADF Folder Structure